Gout: Lifestyle

-Dietary causes account for about 12% of gout, and include a strong association with the consumption of alcohol, sugar-sweetened beverages, meat, and seafood.
+Dietary causes account for about 12% of gout.
+In particular the consumption of alcohol, sugar-sweetened beverages, as well as meat and seafood contribute to gout.
 The dietary mechanisms and nutritional basis involved in gout provide evidence for strategies of prevention and improvement of gout, and dietary modifications based on effective regulatory mechanisms may be a promising strategy to reduce the high prevalence of gout.
 Among foods richest in purines yielding high amounts of uric acid are dried anchovies, shrimp, organ meat, dried mushrooms, seaweed, and beer yeast.
 Chicken and potatoes also appear related.
 Other triggers include physical trauma and surgery.

 Studies in the early 2000s found that other dietary factors are not relevant.
 Specifically, a diet with moderate purine-rich vegetables (e.g., beans, peas, lentils, and spinach) is not associated with gout.
 Neither is total dietary protein.
 Alcohol consumption is strongly associated with increased risk, with wine presenting somewhat less of a risk than beer or spirits.
 Eating skim milk powder enriched with glycomacropeptide (GMP) and G600 milk fat extract may reduce pain but may result in diarrhea and nausea.

 Physical fitness, healthy weight, low-fat dairy products, and to a lesser extent, coffee and taking vitamin C, appear to decrease the risk of gout; however, taking vitamin C supplements does not appear to have a significant effect in people who already have established gout.
 Peanuts, brown bread, and fruit also appear protective.
 This is believed to be partly due to their effect in reducing insulin resistance.

 Other than dietary and lifestyle choices, the recurrence of gout attacks is also linked to the weather.
 High ambient temperature and low relative humidity may increase the risk of a gout attack.